cleverpush/cleverpush-developer-docs/docs/sdks/ios/methods.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-## Handle Universal Link
+## Handling Universal Links

-You can handle a universal link from an app that is also the destination of the link by using the provided methods.
+When handling deep links automatically (setting in the CleverPush dashboard), you can instruct our SDK to open universal links (starting with `http`) inside the app instead of passing it as a deep link to the system.
+This is required to make universal links work.

-1. The default `handleUrlOnlyInApp` value is `false`.
-By setting `setHandleUniversalLinksInApp` value to `true` whenever a URL is fetched and only if the URL is a valid universal link and there is an installed app capable of opening that URL.
+1. By setting `setHandleUniversalLinksInApp` value to `true` we will pass this URL as a NSUserActivity to the app itself.

 <!--DOCUSAURUS_CODE_TABS-->